 15 Mar Engagement and Social Media

-We believe that using nature’s principles and systems is essential for producing the engagement we want.
-The EcoPsychology Initiative’s 10 Principles can produce remarkable growth, healing, impact and leadership.
+Applying nature’s principles and systems is essential for producing the engagement we want.
+Like the EcoPsychology Initiative’s 10 Principles – they can also cultivate remarkable growth, healing, impact and leadership.

-Ecopsychology, we believe holds the key.
+Ecopsychology holds the key.
 It offers a path forward and solution: connecting with the natural world, both literally but also symbolically.
 It’s about using nature’s principles, systems and processes to guide our engagement moving forward.
 A new way of engaging is also the outcome: we’re relating to other people, ourselves and the world in more meaningful ways.
 It’s tolerant and respectful, there’s abundance and prosperity, growth and healing, impact and leadership.
-This is the very type of engagement that people are wanting.
-It’s the very thing we hope the EcoPsychology Initiative can provide.
+This is the very type of engagement that people are wanting and the very thing we hope the EcoPsychology Initiative can provide.